Core Course Trending

 What you will learn

-• Use prompt engineering techniques to generate learning activities, examples, and feedback with generative AI.
+• Use prompt engineering to create and improve learning activities, examples, feedback, and assessments.

-• Design AI-supported activities that promote meaningful learner practice rather than passive consumption.
+• Design AI-supported activities that promote active learning, personalization, tutoring, and meaningful practice.

 Course description

-Generative AI can speed up content creation, but its real value in education comes from helping teams design more active, engaging, and adaptive learning experiences.
-The opportunity is not just to produce materials faster, but to create better practice, feedback, and interaction for learners.
+Generative AI can speed up content creation, but its real value in education comes from helping teams design more active, engaging, adaptive, and tool-supported learning experiences.
+The opportunity is not simply to produce materials faster, but to create better practice, feedback, personalization, tutoring, and interaction for learners.

-In this course, you will learn how to use generative AI to design active learning experiences through prompt engineering, structured content generation, and tool-enabled workflows.
-You will examine where AI can support learning design effectively, where it needs human judgment, and how to turn AI outputs into meaningful educational experiences.
+In this course, you will learn how to use generative AI to design active learning experiences through prompt engineering, top-down task design, structured content generation, LLM APIs, DSPy, and agentic AI workflows.
+You will examine where AI can support learning design effectively, where human judgment is essential, and how to build practical solutions using tools such as Skills, MCP servers, and workflows while attending to reliability, ethics, privacy, and learning impact.

 Syllabus